panda3d/panda3d-docs/programming/networking/distributed/dc-definition-files.rst

    dclass DistributedNode: DistributedObject {

-Here the methods to be mapped in DistributedNode and DistributedNodeAI are defined.
+Here the methods to be mapped in :class:`.DistributedNode` and :class:`.DistributedNodeAI` are defined.
 Note that this inherits the definition of DistributedObject.
 Multiple inheritance is also allowed.

 .. code-block:: cpp